celerity/celerity-runtime/docs/range-mappers.md

   reason range mappers exist in the first place is to alleviate users of having to think about how work and data is to be split.
-- For producer accesses (that is, everything except `cl::sycl::access::mode::read`), the output of a range mapper must not overlap.
+- For producer accesses (that is, everything except `celerity::access_mode::read`), the output of a range mapper must not overlap.

 Range mappers that do not satisfy all of the above points cause undefined behavior.
 Note that it is perfectly valid for range mappers to return an